alxwuz/11SE_Task-1/PROJECT_DEVELOPMENT.md

 ## Functional Requirements
 - **Data Retrieval:** What does the user need to be able to view in the system?

 The user must view the data that is obtained from the dataset.
-If there are any errors due to not having any data or something else, there will need to specify if there isn't any data or not.
+If there are any errors due to not having any data or something else, it will need to specify if there isn't any data or not.
 For example, if a movie in a dataset did not have the time of release, then it should say something like N/A, and not an error so the user knows the information is unavailable.

 - **User Interface:** What is required for the user to interact with the system?

 For the user to interact with the system, the requirement will need to be at least a command-line interface which allows the user to understand what is happening, and use the application to connect with the API without any bugs or problems.
-The program will also need to be able to sort and configure the dataset for some sections of the info, such as showing the descending order from a chosen category.

 - **Data Display:** What information does the user need to obtain from the system?

-The user needs to be able to access all of the data from the chosen API.
-There cannot be any modifications of the dataset, and errors need to be shown.
+The user needs to be able to access the data from the chosen API.
+There cannot be any modifications of the dataset, and errors need to be shown if something bad happens.

 ## Non-Functional Requirements
 - **Performance:** How well does the system need to perform?

 The system needs to be fairly efficient as it cannot be too slow and perform the sorting slowly.
-This isn't really hard as python is a fairly fast programming language, and with the help of other modules, it won't lack in performance.
+This isn't really hard as python is a fairly fast programming language, and with the help of other modules, it won't be noticeably slow unless there is a lot of data to sort through.

 - **Reliability:** How reliable does the system and data need to be?